 By the time our 40th reunion rolled around a few classmates were on Facebook and started a reunion group for our class.
 People who I never hung out with in school suddenly became friends and it was fun hearing about what they were up to.
 I had put on more than a few pounds and, being an actress, was vain so I didn’t want to show off my flab.

-It turns out I had to move out of my (2008 debacle) foreclosed home the weekend of our high school reunion.
-That was a good excuse to skip it and I attended vicariously through the photos that were posted on Facebook.
+I had to move out of my (2008 debacle) foreclosed home the weekend of the reunion so I used that as an excuse to skip it.

 50th High School Reunion

-As our 50th high school reunion got closer, and COVID was still an issue, our event venue went from a country club to a local restaurant with only about 30 people slated to attend.
-I decided to go but was really excited when I found out my best friend in middle school and high school was going to be there.
-Another classmate had called her up and encouraged her to come.
+COVID was still an issue so our event venue went from a country club to a local restaurant with only about 30 people slated to attend.
+I decided at the last minute to go and was really excited when I found out my best friend from middle school and high school was going to be there.

 We hadn’t seen each other in over 40 years due to life happenings, moves, distance, and the fact that I’m lousy at keeping in touch.
 She was still living in the same home she grew up in.
-I’ve moved 27 times in my lifetime.
-I only know this because someone on Facebook asked, “How many times have you moved?” and I counted.
+I’ve moved 28 times in my lifetime.

-When I saw my best friend, it was like 40 years had never gone by and we reminisced about all the fun times we had together.
+When I saw her, it was like 40 years had never gone by and we reminisced about all the fun times we had together.
 My group of “true friends” sat smack in the middle of the table, so we didn’t feel like wallflowers as we had in high school.

 Beach memories

-I drove to the reunion from Los Angeles to the OC with my “soon to have cataract surgery” eyes and stayed overnight at a Best Western Hotel so I didn’t have to drive back at night.
-The next morning, I visited my teenage stomping grounds in Newport Beach for some sea air and the courage to drive home with cloudy aging eyes.
+I drove to the reunion from Los Angeles to the OC reluctantly because I was scheduled to have cataract surgery” eyes soon and my eyes were too blurry to enjoy driving.
+I stayed overnight at a hotel so I didn’t have to drive back at night.
+The next morning, I visited my teenage stomping grounds in Newport Beach for some sea air and the courage to drive home with my cloudy aging eyes.

-We had a blast, and I was grateful to see my friends again.
-I also want to thank Facebook for bringing together both my “true high school friends” and the “popular kids” who are now friends online.
+My high school reunion was a blast and I was grateful to see my friends again.
+I also want to thank Facebook for bringing together both my “true high school friends” and the “popular kids” I never hung out with who are now friends online.

 Have you attended any of your high school reunions?
 What were they like?
 Or why did you skip them?
 Please, leave a comment below.